The first version of this article was written in 2019. I've upgraded my setup since and decided to include the new hardware list below. Enjoy!

 The built-in MBP speakers weren't an option for me (see why below).
 As a music amateur, I needed decent office speakers.
 After doing some benchmarks and watched many youtube videos, I decided to choose the Yamaha HS 5 (two of them) in white with the Millenium BS-500 WH speaker stands.
 And I am happy with them.

-As a side note, these speakers are not Stereo Speakers but Powered Studio Monitors (read about the difference).
+As a side note, these speakers are not Stereo Speakers but Powered Studio Monitors.
 I choose these types of speakers because I am also starting learning about music production and they were perfect for the job, but that's maybe a topic for another article.

 The built-in MBP sound interface wasn't an option for me, for 2 reasons: